 Why we need more altruistic kidney donors

-The UK statistics are shocking:
+The UK statistics are stark:

 Meanwhile, humans only need one kidney to lead a full and healthy life.

 A kidney transplant is the very best treatment option for many people with kidney disease, but the waiting list is long.
 Most people wait an average of three years for a transplant but, for some, the wait is much longer.
 If more people donated a healthy kidney, the waiting list for transplants would shrink.
-Many more people with kidney disease could come off dialysis and regain their health and independence.
+Many more people with kidney disease could come off or avoid dialysis and regain their health and independence.

-Not only kidneys from living donors work better and last longer (on average), but the organs are thoroughly assessed for suitability and the surgery can be planned in at the best possible time for the donor, recipient and surgical team.
+Not only do kidneys from living donors work better and last longer (on average), but the organs are thoroughly assessed for suitability and the surgery can be planned in at the best possible time for the donor, recipient and surgical team.

 Until 2006, all living donors were either relatives or friends of people who received a kidney transplant.
 In 2006, guidance under the new Human Tissue Act stated that altruistic kidney donation was permitted.
-Altruistic donation, sometimes also known as non-directed donation, is the term that describes a donation that is given without knowledge of who is going to receive the kidney.
+Non-directed donation, sometimes also known as altruistic donation, is the term that describes a donation that is given without knowledge of who is going to receive the kidney.
 An altruistic donor simply volunteers to give away a kidney to someone who needs it.
-NHS Blood and Transplant finds the most suitable person to receive the kidney, and the transplantation is arranged by the local kidney transplant centres of the donor and recipient.
+NHS Blood and Transplant then finds the most suitable person to receive the kidney, and the transplantation is arranged by the local kidney transplant centres of the donor and recipient.

 The paired/pool scheme involves four or more people, made up of two or more “couples.”
 One person in each couple is waiting for a kidney transplant, and the other wants to give a kidney to them but is not a good enough match to them (perhaps their blood type is different or their tissue type does not match).
 He or she therefore volunteers to give a kidney to a member of a couple in a similar situation, in return for a kidney for his or her partner.
 Essentially the kidneys are ‘swapped’ to a recipient who matches each donor.